2026 Election Tracker

 D

 Neither Wisconsin Senate seat is on the 2026 ballot.
 Ron Johnson, re-elected by 1 point over Mandela Barnes in 2022, is next up in 2028.
 Tammy Baldwin, re-elected by 1 point over Eric Hovde in 2024, is next up in 2030.
-Wisconsin’s senatorial split — one Republican, one Democrat, both winning by margins of less than 2 points — is one of the more accurate snapshots of the state’s actual partisan composition.
+Wisconsin's senatorial split, one Republican, one Democrat, both winning by margins of less than 2 points, is one of the more accurate snapshots of the state's actual partisan composition.

-Johnson’s 2028 race is the more interesting one for long-range markets.
-He’ll be 73 by November 2028 and has previously pledged not to seek additional terms (a pledge he revisited and reversed before 2022).
+Johnson's 2028 race is the more interesting one for long-range markets.
+He'll be 73 by November 2028 and has previously pledged not to seek additional terms (a pledge he revisited and reversed before 2022).
 No formal announcement has been made about his plans.
+See all of the election odds for senate seats here.

 U.S. Senate election results — Wisconsin